YogeshGoyyalA-1/Passenger_Safety/README.md

 1. **Arduino Code**: Upload the code from the `Arduino_Code/` directory to your Arduino board to start data collection.
 2. **CNN Code**: Use the scripts in the `CNN_Code/` directory to train the CNN model.
 You can also use the pretrained model from the `CNN_pretrained_model/` directory.
-3.**Preprocessing Algorithm: Contains the notebook in the `Preprocessing_Algorithm/` directory for the preprocessing algorithm.
+3.**Preprocessing Algorithm**: Contains the notebook in the `Preprocessing_Algorithm/` directory for the preprocessing algorithm.
 4. **Dataset**: The dataset in the `Dataset/` directory can be used for training and evaluating the CNN model.

 ## Conclusion